felixge/felixge.de/posts/2013/03/03/hello-world.md

 Additionally Go has inspired me to come up with a new product and business model we're currently pursuing at [transloadit](http://transloadit.com/).
 This is exciting because I've never written much about the process we used to bootstrap our business, and our new product should be an exciting case study for anybody interested in bootstrapping software businesses without relying on external funding.
-You may also be interested in the fact that our new product will be 100% open source, and I am planning to write a lot about the underlaying strategy and business model.
+You may also be interested in the fact that our new product will be 100% open source, and that I am planning to write a lot about the underlaying strategy and business model.

-And for those who are curious, the product itself is going to be a dedicated file upload server called [tus](http://tus.io/), so expect to read a lot about the challenges of file uploading, and how we're tackling them with go.
+And for those who are curious, the product itself is going to be a dedicated file upload server called [tus](http://tus.io/), so expect to read a lot about the challenges of file uploading, and how we're tackling them with Go.

 Last but not least, I'm still heavily involved with the [NodeCopter](http://nodecopter.com/) movement that